marcsello/blog/posts/extending-wiremod/content.md

 # The HTTP capabilities of Expression 2

 Sadly the `http*` functions this "extension" provides to E2 are very limited and poorly documented.
-So I had to do some digging and investigation.
+So I had to do some code digging, investigation and experimenting.

 Basically E2 can only make `GET` requests, and you can only set the URL for the request.
 After the request has been made, you only get a single "boolean" (Wiremod does not actually have boolean, it uses number for that as well; fun fact: all numbers are floating point) to indicate if it was successful, and you can only obtain the response body as a string.